What happened to safety in Sweden?

 Overview

-Whole-picture data from Brå and NTU.
-Development over time, which crimes are rising or falling, and how insecurity is distributed.
+Whole-picture data from Brå.
+Development over time, which crimes are rising or falling, and what research says about over-representation controlled for socioeconomics.

 Per capita comparison with Norway, Denmark, Finland.
 How Sweden went from norm to outlier in under 15 years.